validmind/documentation/README.md

 ## Contributing to the documentation

 We believe in the power of collaboration and welcome contributions from the community.
-If you've noticed an issue or have ideas for improvement, please submit an issue or create a pull request.
+If you've noticed an issue or have ideas for improvement, please create a pull request or submit an issue.
 A member of ValidMind's documentation team will review your suggestions and support you in contributing to the docs.

 - Follow the [Quickstart](https://docs.validmind.ai/guide/quickstart.html) for a 20 minute introduction to the Developer Framework and ValidMind Platform.